jakobmattsson/chalcogen/README.md

 ToDo
 ----

-* Support running on a local webserver, not depending on opra
 * Support for browserstack
 * Separate all four platforms (local, opra, browserstack, saucelabs) to plugins
 * Write tests